Stability and convergence of the Euler scheme for stochastic linear evolution equations in Banach spaces

+where $ \tau $ represents the time step.
+This result is presented rigorously in Theorem~\ref{thm:space-regu}.
+For comparison, we provide the deterministic discrete maximal $L^p$-regularity estimate as follows (see \cite{Kemmochi2016}):

-Under the condition that $ p=q=2 $ and $ {-A} $ is the realization of the Laplace operator in $ L^q(\mathcal O) $ with homogeneous Dirichlet boundary condition, the above estimate can be proved by a straightforward energy argument.
-Although our numerical analysis assumes that $ A $ is a sectorial operator on $ L^q(\mathcal O) $, it can also be extended to the Stokes operator.
+In contrast to the deterministic case, the discrete stochastic maximal $ L^p $-regularity estimate exhibits inferior spatial regularity, a discrepancy that can be attributed to the presence of Brownian motion.
+Notably, when $ p = q = 2 $ and $ A $ corresponds to the negative Laplacian on $ L^q(\mathcal{O}) $ with homogeneous Dirichlet boundary conditions, the aforementioned discrete stochastic maximal $ L^p $-regularity estimate is well-established and can be derived using a simple energy argument.
+Furthermore, analogous estimates have been obtained in the Hilbert space setting by Kazashi~\cite{Kazashi2018}.
+Although our numerical analysis assumes that $ A $ is a sectorial operator on $ L^q(\mathcal{O}) $, the findings can be extended to the case where $ A $ is the negative Stokes operator.